Hugh Rose, 24th of Kilravock: Career

-Following Sandhurst, Rose commissioned into the Black Watch and served from 1884-85 in the Nile Expedition, for which he was awarded the Egypt Medal with two clasps and the Bronze Star.
-In 1890, Rose was appointed Deputy Lieutenant of the County of Nairn.
-In 1899 Rose was appointed Justice of the Peace of the County of Nairn.
-From 1901-02 Rose served in the Second Boer War and was awarded the Queen's South Africa Medal with four claps.
+Following Sandhurst, Rose was commissioned into the Black Watch and served from 1884 to 1885 in the Nile Expedition, for which he was awarded the Egypt Medal with two clasps and the Bronze Star.
+In 1890, Rose was appointed Deputy Lieutenant of the County of Nairn, and in 1899 Justice of the Peace in Nairn.
+From 1901 to 1902 he served in the Second Boer War and was awarded the Queen's South Africa Medal with four claps.
 Rose inherited the title Baron of Kilravock along with the position of Chief of Clan Rose on his father's death on 30 March 1909.
-Rose also served in the First World War in which he was Mentioned in Despatches four times during that conflict and in 1916 was awarded the Commander of the Order of Saint Michael and Saint George.
+He also served in the First World War in which he was Mentioned in Despatches four times and in 1916 was appointed a Companion of the Order of Saint Michael and Saint George.
 He was also awarded the Order of Agricultural Merit by the French in 1917.
 Rose ended the war as a Lieutenant Colonel and commander of the 1st Battalion of the Black Watch.
-Following the First World War, Rose retired to his home in Nairnshire, Kilravock Castle.
+Following the First World War, he retired to his home in Nairnshire, Kilravock Castle.